Xihua County: History

 During the Spring and Autumn period, the northwest of present-day Changping (now part of Niehui Town) was home to the Hua clan of the State of Song.
 Those living in the east were known as Donghua ("East Hua"), while those in the west were called Xihua ("West Hua"), which is the origin of the name Xihua.

 During the Qin dynasty, a settlement called Changping was established in the region, under the jurisdiction of Chen Commandery.
 In the Western Han dynasty, the area was divided into two counties—Xihua and Changping—under Runan Commandery of Yuzhou Inspectorate.
 In the Eastern Han dynasty, Xihua remained under Runan, while Changping became part of the Principality of Chen.

 During the Three Kingdoms period, both counties were held by the state of Cao Wei, still under the administration of Runan and Chen commanderies, respectively.
-In the early Western Jin dynasty, the counties were abolished, but were restored in the first year of Yongkang(300 CE), both under Yingchuan Commandery.
+In the early Western Jin dynasty, the counties were abolished, but were restored in the first year of the Yongkang era of the reign of Emperor Hui of Jin (300 CE), both under Yingchuan Commandery.

 In the Sixteen Kingdoms period, the region changed hands between Later Zhao, Former Yan, Former Qin, Eastern Jin, and Later Qin.
 During the Northern and Southern dynasties, the area was first controlled by Northern Wei and administered under Chen Commandery of Northern Yangzhou, then by Eastern Wei and Northern Qi.
 The county of Changping was abolished during the Northern Qi.

 Under the Sui dynasty, Xihua County was part of Huaiyang Kingdom.
 In the 18th year of the Kaihuang era (598 CE), it was renamed Honggou County but reverted to Xihua early in the Daye era.